Learn about deploying Retool on your own infrastructure.

-Deploying Retool on your own infrastructure—such as on-premises—let's you build applications with data in your virtual private cloud (VPC) or behind your virtual private network (VPN).
-Businesses in the healthcare and finance industries often self-host Retool so they remain compliant.
+Deploying Self-hosted Retool on your own infrastructure—such as on-premises—let's you build applications with data in your virtual private cloud (VPC) or behind your virtual private network (VPN).
+Businesses in the healthcare and finance industries often deploy Retool so they remain compliant.

 When you use Retool in our cloud, we manage configuration, updates, and versioning.
 When you self-host Retool, you manage the infrastructure, configure logging, data access, versioning, etc.

 Self-hosted Retool is often used by companies that need to:

 - Store or work with personal identifiable information (PII).

 - Use Retool with other on-premise infrastructure like Git or single sign-on (SSO).